 He sat on numerous appeals concerning construction and engineering issues, almost always giving the principal judgment.
 His later cases included Carillion Construction v Emcor Engineering Services EWCA Civ 65; Sutton Housing v Rydon Maintenance EWCA Civ 359; Persimmon Homes v Ove Arup EWCA Civ 373; Royal Devon & Exeter NHS Trust v ATOS IT Services EWCA Civ 2196; Adam Architecture v Halsbury Homes EWCA Civ 1735; Amey Birmingham Highways Ltd v Birmingham City Council EWCA Civ 264; S&T (UK) Ltd v Grove Developments Ltd EWCA Civ 2448; Triple Point Technology v PTT Public Company EWCA Civ 230.

 Both as a High Court judge and as a lord justice of appeal, Sir Rupert gained a reputation for delivering judgments promptly and for clarity.
 His judgments are divided into separate parts and clearly signposted for the assistance of readers.
-Since retiring as a full time judge, Sir Rupert continues to sit occasionally in the Court of Appeal.
+Since retiring as a full time judge, Sir Rupert continues to sit occasionally in the Court of Appeal and in the Privy Council.

 Sir Rupert is on the LCIA panel of arbitrators, the SIAC panel of arbitrators and the HKIAC panel of arbitrators.
 He is on the TECBAR panel of adjudicators, the TeCSA panel of adjudicators and the RIBA panel of adjudicators.
 He is also a part-time judge of the Astana International Financial Centre Court.